CT-Data-Collaborative/sots-formations-explorer/README.md

 will launch the a local dev server availablne at ```localhost:4444``` or ```0.0.0.0:4444```.

+### Data

+Data files should be populated in the `src/static/data` directory.
+Data files are copied in using an external tool and should not be committed to the repo.

 ### Deploying

 If you use AWS S3, you can provide an aws-credentials.json, point